 Let D be a diagram of an oriented link (to each component of a link we add an arrow in the diagram).

-We can distinguish two types of crossings: right-handed (\times) , called a positive crossing, and left-handed (\times) , called a negative crossing.
+We can distinguish two types of crossings: right-handed (), called a positive crossing, and left-handed (), called a negative crossing.
 1.1 Reidemeister moves A Reidemeister move is one of the three types of operation on a link diagram as shown below:

 Theorem 1.2 (Reidemeister, 1927) Two diagrams of the same link can be deformed into each other by a finite sequence of Reidemeister moves (and isotopy of the plane).
-1.2 Seifert surface Let D be an oriented diagram of a link L. We change the diagram by smoothing each crossing: $$\begin{array}{c} \times & \mapsto & \times \\ \times & \mapsto & \times \\ \end{array}$$ We smooth all the crossings, so we get a disjoint union of circles on the plane.
+1.2 Seifert surface Let D be an oriented diagram of a link L. We change the diagram by smoothing each crossing: $$\begin{array}{c} \searrow \mapsto)(\\ \searrow \mapsto)(\end{array}$$ We smooth all the crossings, so we get a disjoint union of circles on the plane.
 Each circle bounds a disks in \mathbb{R}^3 (we choose disks that don't intersect).
 For each smoothed crossing we add a twisted band: right-handed for a positive and left-handed for a negative one.
 We get an orientable surface Σ such that $\partial \Sigma = L$.

 Figure 1: Constructing a Seifert surface.

-Note: in general the obtained surface doesn't need to be connected, but by taking connected sum of all components we can easily get a connected surface (i.e. we take two disconnected components and cut a disk in each of them: D_1 and D_2 ; now we glue both components on the boundaries: ∂D_1 and ∂D_2 .
+Note: the obtained surface isn't unique and in general doesn't need to be connected, but by taking connected sum of all components we can easily get a connected surface (i.e. we take two disconnected components and cut a disk in each of them: D_1 and D_2 ; now we glue both components on the boundaries: ∂D_1 and ∂D_2 .
+Theorem 1.3 (Seifert) Every link in S^3 bounds a surface Σ that is compact, connected and orientable.
+Such a surface is called a Seifert surface.
+Definition 1.6 The three genus $g_3(K)$ (g(K)) of a knot K is the minimal genus of a Seifert surface Σ for K. Corollary 1.1 A knot K is trivial if and only $g_3(K) = 0$.